 Possible concepts for the mural were presented by Cesar Viveros, a Philadelphia artist.
 CEDC selected him as the lead artist for the mural project because of his extensive experience with large-scale murals, and his artistic presentation and style.
 Several local artists will also be helping to lead the community painting days and installation of the mural.

-The mural will be painted through the "parachute cloth method" (http://hiddencityphila.org/2012/06/how-to-paint-a-mural/) in which the mural is painted on a parachute-like cloth that is permanently installed to the wall after completion.
+The mural will be painted through the "parachute cloth method" (http://hiddencityphila.org/2012/06/how-to-paint-a-mural/) in which the painting will be done on a parachute-like cloth to be permanently installed to the wall after completion.
 This method creates a stronger and longer-lasting mural, but just like painting directly on the wall, the work cannot be removed once installed.
 The mural will be divided into grids (up to 100 for a mural this size) within which sections are traced and which members of the community are invited to paint.
-The grids are then taken to the wall for installation.
+The grids will then be taken to the wall for installation.